Victor Osimhen

 Born in Nigeria, Osimhen began his senior career in Germany at VfL Wolfsburg in 2017.
-Following a season and a half at the club, he moved to Belgian side Charleroi on loan in 2018–19, before moving to France at Lille.
-In 2020, Osimhen transferred to Serie A club Napoli for a club-record fee of €70 million.
-He won the Serie A Best Young Player award in the 2021–22 season.
+Following a season and a half at the club, he moved to Belgian side Charleroi on loan in 2018–19, before moving to Ligue 1 with Lille, scoring eighteen goals in his sole season with the French club.

+In 2020, Osimhen transferred to Serie A side Napoli for a club-record fee of €80 million and won the Serie A Best Young Player award in the 2021–22 season.
+In the following campaign, he finished as the league's top scorer with 26 goals, a record-high for an African player, as he helped Napoli win a first Serie A title in 33 years.
+For his efforts, he won the league's Best Striker award, prior to being named Serie A Footballer of the Year a few months later.
+Osimhen is currently the highest scoring African player in the history of Serie A. Osimhen was loaned to Turkish side Galatasaray ahead of the 2024–25 season, where he finished as the league's top scorer and won a domestic double.

 Osimhen won the Golden Boot award at the 2015 FIFA U-17 World Cup, which Nigeria won.
-He made his senior international debut in June 2017 and played at the 2019 Africa Cup of Nations.
-He is currently the ninth all-time highest goalscorer of the Nigeria national team.
+He made his senior international debut in June 2017, and played at the Africa Cup of Nations in 2019 and 2023, reaching the final of the latter competition.
+He is currently the second all-time highest goalscorer of the Nigeria national team.

+On 29 May 2023, Osimhen was made a Member of the Federal Republic by President Muhammadu Buhari.

+Osimhen finished in eight place at the 2023 Ballon d'Or ceremony, becoming the first Nigerian to make the top ten of the French award.
+He was also named the African Footballer of the Year at the 2023 CAF Awards, the first Nigerian to receive this honour since Nwankwo Kanu in 1999.

 Early life

-Osimhen was born in Lagos (he grew up in Olusosun to parents from Edo State).
+Osimhen was born on 29 December 1998 in Lagos, Nigeria, the youngest of six siblings.
+His father Patrick was from Esan in Edo State while his mother Christiana was from Amai, Ukwuani area in Delta State.
+He grew up in the Olusosun area in Oregun/Ojota of Lagos State.
 Growing up, his footballing idol was Didier Drogba.

 Club career

 Osimhen started his career at the Ultimate Strikers Academy, based in Lagos, Nigeria.
 In January 2016, after being noticed for his performances at the 2015 FIFA U-17 World Cup, Osimhen committed to a pre-contract with VfL Wolfsburg, stipulating that he would officially join the club in January 2017.